Skip to content

 Upwork advertises freelance subtitling projects and subtitle translation projects.
 Clients will require that the subtitles are submitted in SRT or VTT format.

-One thought on “Working as a Subtitle Translator for Netflix”
+One Reply to “Working as a Subtitle Translator for Netflix”

 Comments are closed.